 In such cases, tissue expanders are sutured into the breast pocket immediately following the mastectomy.
 In the weeks and months following the surgery, the expanders are gradually inflated in a plastic surgeon’s office using air or saline.
 “A tissue expander preserves the space where the breast needs to be,” says Dr. Unger.
-And, since placing a heavy silicone implant into an empty breast pocket would compress the fragile blood supply that remains post-mastectomy and lead to tissue death, he notes that the tissue expander “allows the mastectomy flaps to rest without putting undo weight there.”
+And, since placing a heavy silicone implant into an empty breast pocket would compress the fragile blood supply that remains post-mastectomy and lead to tissue death, he notes that the tissue expander “allows the mastectomy flaps to rest without putting undue weight there.”

 Although the expansion process can be uncomfortable, tissue expanders have the additional benefit of giving both plastic surgeons and their patients time to home in on an aesthetic goal.
 Once the expanders reach the appropriate size, they are exchanged for permanent breast implants.
 Dr. Roostaeian’s patient Caroline* (diagnosed at 39) admits that the expanders proved to be a necessary evil.
 “My expanders didn’t look natural, and were sometimes very painful after they were filled,” she recalls.
 “But they helped me get a really good idea of what size implants would ultimately be best for me.”